 At the Carolina Orthobiologics, our goal is to diagnose your issue properly, and provide alternative treatment options that can potentially alleviate your pain and provide lasting results.

 - Pain on the inside or outside of your elbow

 - Discomfort that’s worse at the end of the day

-Tennis elbow is an overuse injury that results in joint pain that worsens when squeezing objects.
+Tennis elbow is an overuse injury that results in pain over the lateral, or outside, aspect of the elbow that worsens when squeezing objects.
 Although it’s quite common among tennis players, it can also affect other athletes and individuals as well.

-When you arrive for elbow pain treatment, our priority will be to determine exactly what’s causing your discomfort.
+When you arrive for evaluation of your elbow pain, our priority will be to determine exactly what’s causing your discomfort.
 To that end, we’ll begin by asking you detailed questions about your symptoms – including when they first appeared and if any activities seem to make them worse.

 If you have elbow pain and are interested in effective, noninvasive and exciting new treatments, request an appointment with Carolina Orthobiologics.